A Guide to the BC Economy and Labour Market

 The utilities industry includes establishments that operate electric power, gas and water utilities.
 We heat our homes, cook our food and even play computer games using electricity or natural gas that's supplied by the utilities industry.
 Water purification and distribution, and sewer services are also included in this industry.

-BC Hydro is the main supplier of power in the province.
+About a quarter of the energy used by households, businesses, and factories in BC, and 45% of household energy consumption, is in the form of electricity.
+BC Hydro is the main supplier of electric power in the province.
 The company operates 18,286 kilometres of transmission lines and 55,254 kilometres of distribution lines that bring power from the generators to consumers.
-Other companies such as West Kootenay Power also provide service in some areas of the province.
+Other companies, such as West Kootenay Power, also provide service in some areas of the province.
+Distribution systems make it possible for the province to export excess electric power generated in BC to other provinces and to the rest of North America and, when necessary, to import power to supplement local electricity production.

 Source: Statistics Canada